AbdurRehmanKhan-ARK/chronic-wound-fusion/README.md

     T --> E["7.
 Evaluate<br/>+ ablation tables"]
 ```

-Each numbered stage is one script; the commands are in [Section 7](#7-getting-started).
+Each numbered stage is one script; the commands are in [Section 8](#8-getting-started).
 Stage 3 must pass before any training is allowed to produce reportable numbers.
+The Merged Data Round repeats stages 4 to 7 on an enlarged training pool (Section 7); stages 1 to 3 and the test set are never modified.

 ## 4. What went wrong and how it was fixed